 The amount of compensation you can claim for a broken shin can only be assessed by your solicitor once a proper medical diagnosis and report from an independent orthopaedic consultant has been prepared.

 It is very rare that your broken shin will be fully healed before negotiations take place to settle your claim so medical evidence to know what the future holds is essential.
 A medical report will be based on a careful examination of your medical notes (both GP and hospital notes), any scans or x rays together with a physical examination and interview with you in person.

 The medical expert will then be able to set out exactly the type of broken shin you have, the symptoms you have suffered to date and what the future holds for your recovery together with any long term effect you may have and any disabilities.

 Your lawyer will compare your injuries to cases decided by the courts in the past to see what awards for compensation were made, which is adjusted in accordance with inflation.

 Examples of broken shin bone compensation amounts?

 In some broken shin accidents you might have to have a steel rod inserted into your leg, which could lead to a permanent handicap such as an inability to walk correctly.
-For this type of broken shin claim you might recover compensation of between: £6,000 to £18,000
+For this type of broken shin claim your compensation will be calculated between: £7,000 to £21,000

 3. Very serious multiple fractures with disability and pain

-You might have a need for crutches, constant pain and an extended period of non-weight bearing in which case your settlement could be worth: £18.000 to £55,000
+You might have a need for crutches, constant pain and an extended period of non-weight bearing in which case your average settlement payout could be calculated between: £21,000 to £66,000